WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/Get-AzDoRepo.md

 ```

 ## DESCRIPTION
-Get information about 1 repo if the parameter $Name is filled in.
+Gets information about 1 repo if the parameter $Name is filled in.
-Otherwise it will get all the repo's
+Otherwise it will list all the repo's.

 ## EXAMPLES